Singapore’s Jason Teh captures second major badminton title at Korea Masters

 SINGAPORE: Singapore's Jason Teh brushed aside Japanese Yudai Okimoto 21-14, 21-15 in the men's singles final of the Korea Masters badminton tournament on Sunday (Nov 9) for his second major career title.

-Teh clinched his first men's singles title at the Thailand Masters in February.
+After clinching his first men's singles title at the Thailand Masters in February, Teh suffered multiple early exits in his next 16 tournaments until his title victory in South Korea.

-In the women's singles final, favourite Chiu Pin-Chian of Chinese Taipei beat Vietnamese second seed Nguyen Thuy Linh 21-16, 21-15.

-"It's been a tough period," he wrote in an Instagram post, "thanks everyone who has helped and supported me!"
+"It's been a tough period," he wrote in an Instagram post as he posed with his winning cheque of US$18,000.
+"Thanks everyone who has helped and supported me!"

 The Singapore Badminton Association (SBA) congratulated Teh, 25, on Instagram, hailing what had been "a week of stellar performances and composure on the court”.